alhajee/ckan/doc/maintaining/datastore.rst

 expect from a powerful database management system.

 A DataStore resource can not be created on its own.
-It is always required to have an associated CKAN resource.
+It is always required to have an associated FMLD resource.
 If data is stored in the DataStore, it can automatically be previewed by a :ref:`preview extension <datatables-view>`.